Namass/Branch-Integration-Guides/bpp-guide.md

 	{
 		event: ‘event name’
-		metadata: ‘event metadata’ - specified in userCompletedAction withState
+		metadata: ‘event metadata’ - specified in userCompletedAction withState automatically inserted keys
+		    ip: 'the ip address of the client who sent the event'
+		    referred: true | false - whether the user was referred by a Branch link (also present in the link data below)

 		hardware_id: 'IDFA' (iOS) | 'Android ID' (Android)  | not present if not sent from device or debug mode
 		google_advertising_id: 'GAID' (Android) | not present if not sent from device
 		os: 'iOS' | 'Android'